Cooperations and networks

 Sorority and Business Riots

 The Sorority is an independent network for women in the fields of arts, culture, science, media, politics, technics and economics.
 The Sorority sees itself as a club for informal networking regarding jobs and career.
-For the second time already, this network organises the 'Business Riot' Festival with interesting workshops and discussions.
-The VIG was there right from the beginning of Business Riots in 2015 and was happy to participate again in 2016 at the Business Riots in Vienna.
-VIG also sponsored a great workshop with Lena Reichmuth on 21st September 2016.
+For the third time already, this network organised the 'Business Riot' Festival with interesting workshops and discussions.
+The VIG was there right from the beginning of Business Riots in 2015 and was happy to participate again in 2018 at the Business Riots in Vienna.
+VIG also sponsored a great workshop with Lena Reichmuth .
 If you have any questions, please contact Angela Fleischlig-Tangl from VIG Human Resources.

 Alumni Arts: art tour in Ringturm